andrew/ultimate-awesome/README.md

 - [awesome-techforgood](https://github.com/TechforgoodCAST/awesome-techforgood) - A selection of projects, organisations and useful tools for social-impact tech.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [Awesome-Document-Understanding](https://github.com/harrytea/Awesome-Document-Understanding) - Document Artifical Intelligence.
+- [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [Awesome-PS4-Jailbreak](https://github.com/IH0kN3m/Awesome-PS4-Jailbreak) - A list of PS4 Jailbreak links.
 - [awesome-kysely](https://github.com/kysely-org/awesome-kysely) - A curated list of Kysely resources, tools, utilities and applications.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.